ytyulkinaxway/axway-open-docs/content/en/docs/central/saas_api_gateway/backend_authn.md

 ---
-title: Configure back-end authentication for an API
+title: Configure back-end authentication
 linkTitle: Configure back-end authentication
-weight: 60
+weight: 50
 date: 2019-07-30
 description: Learn how to configure back-end authentication for an API.
 ---